tonuv/CppWinRTGTest/README.md

 - Got to C/C++ Preprocessor settings
 - Select Configuration: All configurations, Platform: x64
 - Remove the X64 value from Preprocessor definitions.

+9. If you are using LoadPackagedLibrary, then that will fail when called under a win32 context (unit test executable).
+The solution is to use LoadLibrary instead.
+Please look at the Class.cpp in MyLibrary project to see sample.